 January 2012: I become freelance journalist and take advantage of my free time to join the OuiShare community where I serve as editor in chief.

 July 2012: i’m launching a new website dedicated to basic income in France, in order to prepare the ground for the European Citizens Initiative for Basic Income which is getting prepared.

 February 2013: I’m leaving Paris to leave as a nomad across Europe and meet activists and help the organisation of new groups for basic income.
 I have visited the UK, Belgium, Switzerland, Germany, Greece, Portugal, Spain…

-March 2013: We officially start the French Movement for Basic Income which I am cofounder.
+March 2013: I co-founded the French Movement for Basic Income (MFRB).

 Janvier 2014: The European Citizens Initiative for Basic Income ends with almost 300,000 signatures.
 Not enough to go to the EU Commission, but we decide to keep working together and create Unconditional Basic Income Europe (UBI-Europe).

 April 2014: I co-organise an event at the European Economic and Social Committee celebrating the launch of Unconditional Basic Income Europe.